Afternoons in Utopia: Background

 Afternoons in Utopia is the follow-up to Alphaville's successful first album, Forever Young.
 Singer/songwriter Marian Gold said of these albums, "our first album emerged from the smut of the Here and Now and our second led back to our roots in Sugar Candy Mountain", and the band employed no less than 27 guest musicians and singers to record the songs.
 Alphaville released five singles from the album: "Dance with Me", "Universal Daddy", "Jerusalem", "Sensations" and "Red Rose", with all but "Sensations" charting internationally.

 The album was remastered and re-released in May 2021 and includes the original album, plus "14 remastered B-sides, 12-inch and seven-inch remixes, demos and a rare live version of the single 'Dance With Me'.
 The release was overseen by original band members Gold and Bernhard Lloyd, and was remastered by Lloyd and Stefan Betke.

 Reviews

 Reviews for this album were again generally positive, with one reviewer saying "at points things are just bad yup-funk for wine bars, but a couple of misfires aside, Afternoons in Utopia holds up well" and "in retrospect it's actually a successful endeavour, perfectly evocative of a mainstream style."

-The album finished in the Top 20 in five European countries and at #174 the US.
+The album finished in the Top 20 in five European countries and at #174 in the US.
 Another reviewer points out that "by the time of this album's 1986 release, synth-pop was no longer a chart concern."